fedoranimus/todoist-api/source/includes/_users.md

 ## Register a new user

-> And example of registering a new user:
+> An example of registering a new user:

 ```shell